-Software includes consulting, implementation services and training.
+Software revenue also includes consulting, implementation services and training.
 We generally recognize revenue for software services as those services are performed.

 Consulting services from product design and development projects are considered distinct performance obligations and are provided to customers on a time-and-materials, or T&M, or fixed-price basis.
-Altair recognizes services revenue from our T&M contracts using input-based estimates, utilizing direct labor and contractually agreed-upon hourly rates as the input measure.
+We recognize services revenue from our T&M contracts using input-based estimates, utilizing direct labor and contractually agreed-upon hourly rates as the input measure.
 For fixed-price contracts, software services revenue is recognized over time using a method that measures the extent of progress towards completion of a performance obligation, generally using a cost-input method where revenue is recognized based on the proportion of total cost incurred to estimated total costs at completion.
-If output or input measures are not available or cannot be reasonably estimated, revenue is recognized upon completion of the services.